jchatel/quickmail-next-docs/quickmail-changelog.md

 ## June 25, 2026

 ### FIXES
-- New domains purchased from QuickMail were not sending autowarmer emails due to forwarding.
+- New domains purchased from QuickMail were not sending autowarmer emails due to forwarding

 ## June 24, 2026

 ### FEATURES
-- When a LinkedIn account is temporarily restricted due to exceeding connection request or messaging limits, the system will automatically pause LinkedIn sending activity and retry after 24 hours.
+- When a LinkedIn account is temporarily restricted due to exceeding connection request or messaging limits, the system will automatically pause LinkedIn sending activity and retry after 24 hours

 ## June 17, 2026

 ### FEATURES
-- Email account and LinkedIn account invite links are now valid for 30 days instead of 24 hours.
+- Email account and LinkedIn account invite links are now valid for 30 days instead of 24 hours

 ## June 15, 2026